 Concorde “Project Salute”

-Duxford Aviation Society, owners of the British Airliner Collection, were keen to improve their display of Concorde 101 G-AXDN at the Imperial War Museum.
-In response, Heritage Concorde proposed making her the first UK Concorde since 2003 to be able to “droop” her nose… and then approached Hydraulics Online asking if we could help on “Project Salute”
+Duxford Aviation Society, custodians of the British Airliner Collection, sought to enhance their display of Concorde 101 G-AXDN at the Imperial War Museum Duxford.
+In response, Heritage Concorde proposed a bold initiative: to make her the first UK Concorde since 2003 with a fully operational droop nose.
+This marked the beginning of Concorde Project Salute, and Hydraulics Online was invited to help bring the vision to life.

-Concorde "project Salute" flying in sky with zoom in on droop nose
+Concorde project Salute flying in sky with zoom in on droop nose

 Concorde ‘Project Salute’